Create FGDC CSDGM metadata

 Describe how to get an item

 Some information is organized differently in ArcGIS metadata than in the CSDGM to better support multiple metadata standards.
-The CSDGM provides a lot of freedom when describing all the methods and formats for getting an item, and every organization tends to arrange this information differently.
+The CSDGM provides various options when describing all the methods and formats for getting an item, and organizations can arrange this information differently.
 The data formats and versions in which an item is provided, the software required to use it, the media on which it will be delivered, and so on, tend to change more frequently than an item's metadata is typically updated.
-In most cases, the organization has Internet pages from which items can be directly used, downloaded, or ordered.
+In most cases, the organization has web pages from which items can be directly used, downloaded, or ordered.
 Provide links to these pages as much as possible.
 Over time, metadata created in this manner will be easier to read and maintain, and the distribution information can be maintained in only one place.

 Export metadata to the FGDC CSDGM XML format